Cutting out your morning pastry and expensive coffee might help fight the climate crisis, a Leeds-led study published today reveals.

 Reference 1: Shukla PR, Skea J, Calvo Buendia E, Masson-Delmotte V, Pörtner HO, Roberts DC, et al. IPCC, 2019: Climate Change and Land: an IPCC special report on climate change, desertification, land degradation, sustainable land management, food security, and greenhouse gas fluxes in terrestrial ecosystems.

-For more information or to request an interview please contact the University of Leeds press office.
+For more information or to request an interview, email the University of Leeds Press Office at email@example.com.

 Picture: Adobe Stock